jmpa-io/jcleal.me/content/resume/data.md

 **Vendor Management**: GitHub, Buildkite, AWS, Sumo Logic, New Relic, Datadog.

-**Development approaches**: Infrastructure-as-code, command line over UI, prototyping in Bash before writing in Go.
+**Development approaches**: Infrastructure-as-code, command line over UI, prototyping in Bash before writing in Go (if applicable), data-driven decisions.

 ### Professional Experience.

-#### Senior DevOps Engineer, CI/CD team @ [MYOB](https://myob.com.au)
+#### Senior DevOps Engineer, CI/CD team @ [MYOB](https://myob.com.au).

 Melbourne | March 2023 - April 2024

-* Assisted in the overall technical direction of the CI/CD team (3 DevOps Engineers, 1 Protege), including mentoring each member individually & upskilling their development practices.
+* Guided the CI/CD team (3 DevOps Engineers, 1 Protege), improving team skills and practices, leading to a more cohesive and efficient development processes and confidence in abilities from team members.

 * Assisted in the design, architecture, documentation, and creation of a new centrally managed CI/CD platform (previously the CI/CD team was running a distributed one).

-* Assisted the CI/CD team with creating & releasing a beta to beta customers of the centrally managed CI/CD platform.
+* Played a key role in gathering valuable feedback from beta customers of the new centrally managed CI/CD platform and faciliting iterative improvements.

-* Presented the design & architecture of the new centrally managed CI/CD platform to the TAG group within MYOB (a group of technical leaders & architects across MYOB).
+* Presented the design & architecture of the new centrally managed CI/CD platform to the TAG group within MYOB (a group of senior technical leaders & architects across MYOB) to confirm the technical direction of the platform with key stakeholders, as these changes affect each team at MYOB.

+* Discussed new centrally managed CI/CD platform with Buildkite themselves.

 * Created, managed, & shared with customers a roadmap breaking down the major & minor milestones for the future of the centrally managed CI/CD platform.

 * Proposed, and implemented, an alternative for how authentication to an AWS account would work for centrally managed Buildkite agents.
+This resulted in a simplification to how Buildkite agents authenticate, and what a customer (a team at MYOB) needs to do to run their pipelines with these new Buildkite agents securely.

 * Proposed, and implemented, an observability strategy for collecting and sending observable data to Sumo Logic, using Open Telemetry collectors, for both centrally managed & existing distributed Buildkite agents.
+From this, crucial metrics about what is happening on the Buildkite agents are now able to be observed easily by all members of the team.

 * Created a document for the CI/CD team outlining what is expected from them, at a technical level.
+This directed them to what they could focus on, instead of being overwhelmed by all the technologies in our industry.

+* Upskilled 3 joining members to the CI/CD team (1 Senior DevOps Engineer, 2 DevOps Engineers) through intensive whiteboarding sessions discussing the new centrally managed CI/CD platform in their own words.
+This allowed them to quickly onboard, and empowered them to voice their perspectives and experiences to help improve the overall design of the new centrally managed CI/CD platform.

 #### Senior DevOps Engineer, Observability team @ [MYOB](https://myob.com.au).